GadgetAngel/STM32-Template/.github/contributing.md

 ## I don't want to read this whole thing I just have a question!!!

-> **Note:** Please don't file an issue to ask a question.
-You'll get faster results by using the resources below.
+> **Note:** Please don't file an issue to ask a question about Marlin.
+You'll get faster results by using the Marlin resources below.

 Marlin has a Message Board and a Facebook group where our knowledgable user community can provide helpful advice if you have questions.